nodejs/node/GOVERNANCE.md

 The [nodejs/node](https://github.com/nodejs/node) GitHub repository is maintained by Collaborators who are added by the CTC on an ongoing basis.

+A Collaborator is defined as any individual having commit access to any respository in the Node.js GitHub Organization.

-Individuals identified by the CTC as making significant and valuable contributions are made Collaborators and given commit access to the project.
-If you make a significant contribution and are not considered for commit access, log an issue or contact a CTC member directly.
+Individuals identified by the CTC as making significant and valuable contributions across any Node.js repository may be made Collaborators and given commit access to the project.
+Consideration should be given to more than just code commits and pull requests.
+Responding to issues, contributing to documentation, work on the website and various community efforts should be considered as well.
+If individuals making such contributions do not believe they have been considered for commit access, they may log an issue or contact a CTC member directly.

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a